ChunghanYi/qr-l2-wireguard/README.md

 # qr-l2-wireguard
-<span style="color:#d3d3d3">Quantum Resistant L2 WireGuard for Linux kernel</span>
+<span style="color:#d3d3d3">Quantum Resistant Layer 2 WireGuard for Linux kernel</span>

 ## How to build and run
   You must first replace this folder with drivers/net/wireguard. <br>
   The wireguard build procedure is the same as it was during the linux kernel build. <br>
-  The modification code compared to the original wireguard can be searched with L2_WIREGUARD and QR_WIREGUARD. <br>
+  The modification codes compared to the original wireguard can be searched with L2_WIREGUARD and QR_WIREGUARD string. <br>

 ```
 <main features>